LanLi2017/yw-idcc-17/README.md

 # Introduction

-The purpose of this demo is to demonstrate the `Yesworkflow` (YW) query ability to use the `prospective provenance` created by YW and the `retrospective provenance` together to answer queries that can not be answered solely by prospective provenance or retrospective provenance.
+The purpose of this demo is to demonstrate the `Yesworkflow` (YW) query ability to use the **prospective provenance** created by YW, the **retrospective provenance** and **hybrid provenance** together to answer queries that can not be answered solely by prospective provenance or retrospective provenance.

 The prospective provenance in this demo is created by YW which models conventional scripts and programs as scientific workflows.
 YW can provide a number of the benefits of using a scientific workflow management system without having to rewrite scripts and other scientific software.
 A YW user simply adds special YW comments to existing scripts.
 These comments declare how data is used and results produced, step by step, by the script.
 Then, YW interprets these comments and produces graphical output that reveals the stages of computation and the flow of data in the script.